narf9995/CARPS/Crowns-Combat/combat_core.md

 In the **Far Zone - 3** *(11 to 60 feet)*, you can attack with:
 - Short-Ranged

-When combat begins, if neither group is **Surprised** (or given other situational advantage/disadvantage), all combatants currently engaged with are in the **Near Zone**.
-If one group has a significant advantage/disadvantage such as **Surprised**, the group with the advantage can pick which Zones they occupy.
+When combat begins, if neither group is **Surprised**, all combatants currently engaged with are in the **Near Zone**.
+If one group has a significant advantage/disadvantage such as **Surprised**, the group with the advantage can pick which zones they occupy.

 ##### Zones Explained
 Generally, Zones should viewed from the  perspective of the group with the advantage in combat with ties being decided by a simple majority at the beginning of combat.
 “I’m staying back at a Ranged Distance” or “I’m closing to Close Range” is one way to view it.
 Opponents & Allies move between Zones just as players can, instead of remaining “stationary” as the adventurers move around them.